 What kind of wrap or grip should I use?

-There are many different types of wraps and grips available on the market (but tacky and absorbent are those who considered to best).
-It really depends on your preference.
-You might want to experiment with a few different ones to see what feels best for you.
+Many different types of wraps and grips are available on the market (but tacky and absorbent are considered best).
+It depends on your preference.
+You might want to experiment with a few different ones to see what feels best.

 How to Wrap Tennis Racket Overgrip?